-E3.2 Distribution System Multiplier (DSM) within the Dwelling Unit
+3.2 Distribution Losses within the Dwelling Unit

-The distribution system multiplier (unitless) is an adjustment for alternative water heating distribution systems within the dwelling unit.
-A value of 1.00 is used for "standard" distribution systems, defined as a non-recirculating system with the following mandatory requirements:
+The distribution system multiplier (DSM, unitless) is an adjustment for alternative water heating distribution systems within the dwelling unit.
+A value of 1.00 for "standard" distribution systems, defined as a non-recirculating system with the following mandatory requirements:

-The full length of the line from the water heater to the kitchen fixtures shall be insulated to a nominal R-4in accordance to Section 120.3.

-All piping of nominal 3/4" or larger diameter shall be insulated to a nominal R-4 in accordance to Section 120.3.
+The full length of the line from the water heater to the kitchen fixtures shall be insulated in accordance with Standards Section 150.0(j)2.
+All piping of nominal 3/4" or larger diameter insulated in accordance with Section 150.0(j)2.

-For all four system types, values for alternative distribution systems are given in Table RE-2Table RE-2.
+For all four system types, values for alternative distribution systems are given in Table E-2.
 Improved DSM values are available for cases where voluntary HERS inspections are completed, as per the eligibility criteria shown in Reference Residential Appendix RA4.4.
-Detailed descriptions of all of the distribution system measure may be found in Residential Appendix RA 4.4.
+Detailed descriptions of all of the distribution system measures are found in Residential Appendix RA 4.4.